 (Please note: some content may not be complete on the beta site.).

 Dr. Benjamin Tsai is a physical scientist in the Sensor Science Division at the National Institute of Standards and Technology.
-Since his career at NIST began in 1993, his research has included radiation thermometry, heat flux, and rapid thermal processing.
+Since his career at NIST began in 1993, his research interests have included radiation thermometry, heat flux, rapid thermal processing, and spectrophotometry.
 From 2006 to 2007, he served as the NIST Quality System Coordinator.
 Now, in the Sensor Science Division, he serves as the Computer Security Officer, Property Custodian, and Web Site Coordinator.
-Currently, his research has focused on spectrophotometry.
+Currently, his research has focused on photometry.

-Recently, Dr. Tsai has just finished co-editing a two-volume authoritative reference on radiation thermometry, entitled “Radiometric Temperature Measurements: I. Fundamentals” and “Radiometric Temperature Measurements: II.
+Dr. Tsai has just finished co-editing a two-volume authoritative reference on radiation thermometry, entitled “Radiometric Temperature Measurements: I. Fundamentals” and “Radiometric Temperature Measurements: II.
 Applications.”
 The two volumes are Volume 42 and Volume 43 of the series, “Experimental Methods in the Physical Sciences,” edited by the treatise editors, Albert C. Parr and Thomas Lucatorto.
-He is a co-organizer and lecturer in the Radiation Thermometry Short Course, which now runs every two years and began in 1997.
-In addition, he serves on the committee for the Spectroradiometry and Spectrophotometry Short Courses, which also run every two years.
+Recently, he has finished co-editing a volume, entitled “Spectrophotometry: Accurate Measurement of Optical Properties of Materials” for the same series.
+He is a co-organizer and lecturer for the Spectroradiometry and Spectrophotometry Short Courses, which run every two years.